 All You Need To Know About HTTP Security Headers In WordPress

-By implementing HTTP security headers, you will have control of all the actions of browsers and servers that ensure your WordPress website becomes safe for your users.
+By implementing HTTP security headers, you will have control over all the actions of browsers and servers, ensuring your WordPress website is safe for your users.

 WordPress is a prevalent Content Management System (CMS) worldwide.
-More than 60 percent of all websites in the world use WordPress, which is why many hackers want to hack websites to steal the information carried by those websites.
+More than 60 per cent of all websites in the world use WordPress, which is why many hackers target these websites to steal the information they contain.

-In hacking a WordPress website, the biggest enemies are brute force attacks, file upload vulnerabilities, and cross-site scripting attacks.
+When hacking a WordPress website, the primary threats are brute force attacks, file upload vulnerabilities, and cross-site scripting (XSS) attacks.

-So, there are many ways you can use to make your website safe.
-And this is where it comes to this post about HTTP security headers.
+So, there are many ways to make your website safe.
+And this is where this post about HTTP security headers comes to an end.

 What are HTTP Security Headers?